aaronkplatt/sunshineSurfClub.github.io/README.md

 help: https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server#how

 To Do:
-center text about,
+set address (street name, zip, city, state) = today --------------- center text about, -DONE font, -quick ------------
-font,
-About text..
+About text.. -quick, copy and paste -----------
-How to set up sending email to user,
+How to set up sending email to user, - to do --------

-Can you make the curser a wave using font awesome, When submit, submit buton spin and fade, fix white, go daddy deploy
+Can you make the curser a wave using font awesome, - no When submit, submit buton spin and fade, - maybe

+fix white, done
+go daddy deploy